nychealth/covid-vaccine-data/doses/Readme.md

 	* **Dose 1 of 2**: First dose administered of a two-dose primary vaccine series (Pfizer-BioNTech and Moderna)
 	* **Dose 2 of 2**: Second dose administered of a two-dose primary vaccine series (Pfizer-BioNTech and Moderna)
 	* **Single dose**: The dose administered of a single-dose primary vaccine series (Johnson & Johnson/Janssen)
-	* **Additional dose**: Doses administered after the primary COVID-19 vaccine series, including booster doses available for fully vaccinated people 16 and older, as well as third doses available for fully vaccinated people who have a weakened immune system.
+	* **Additional dose**: Doses administered after the primary COVID-19 vaccine series, including booster doses and additional doses for people who are immunocompromised.
+Second booster doses are not yet included in the data.

 ## Files